At one our our CAFE gatherings we discussed the sacrament of Reconciliation. Here are the highlights from the meeting:

 Finally, we encouraged the participants to receive the sacrament themselves and to invite their children to participate.
 Many of us have not been to confession since we were young and did it for the first time.
 We discussed that as adults and teens our understanding of hurt, sorrow and hunger for restoration may be stronger than that of young children.
 We also reminded participants that if their older children request a desire for the sacrament, it is not the time to presume that they have done something horrible and drill them for answers.
 If we take this approach, we bar our children from a beautiful gift and experience of our faith.

-Reconciliation is available at Holy Family on Saturdays from 3:30pm-4:45pm in the Reconciliation Room in the Church (located in the vestibule/foyer).
+During Covid times, Reconciliation is available only by appointment.
 You can also call the Pastoral Center at 626-403-6100 to schedule an appointment with one of the priests.